Azure/azure-uamqp-python/README.rst

 Installation
 ============

-Wheels are provided for all major operating systems, so you can install directly with pip:
+Wheels are provided for Windows and MacOSX, so you can install directly with pip:

 .. code:: shell

     $ pip install uamqp

-If you are running a Linux distro that does not support `ManyLinux1 <https://www.python.org/dev/peps/pep-0513>`__, you can install from source:
+If you are using Linux, you can install from source:

 .. code:: shell

     $ apt-get update
-    $ apt-get install -y build-essential libssl-dev python3-dev uuid-dev cmake python3-pip
+    $ apt-get install -y build-essential libssl-dev python3-dev uuid-dev cmake python3-pip libcurl4-openssl-dev pkg-config
     $ pip3 install uamqp --no-binary